mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 ###### conftest.py

-# With fictures, we need to import pytest
+# With fixtures, we need to import pytest
 # By convention, all fuxtures defined in conftest.py
 # are made available to all detected test files and functions!
 import pytest